cutlerCLI/cutler/CONTRIBUTING.md

 The prerequisites are as follows:

 - [Rust](https://www.rust-lang.org/tools/install) (`cutler` is configured to use the 2024 edition of the language)
-- A Mac (preferably with [Apple Silicon](https://support.apple.com/en-us/HT211814)) for rapid development.
+- A Mac (preferably with [Apple Silicon](https://support.apple.com/en-us/HT211814)) for rapid development

 ### Cloning the repository